Albert Einstein: Life and career

-Early life and education
+Childhood, youth and education

-Albert Einstein was born in Ulm, in the Kingdom of Württemberg in the German Empire, on 14 March 1879 into a family of secular Ashkenazi Jews.
-His parents were Hermann Einstein, a salesman and engineer, and Pauline Koch.
-In 1880, the family moved to Munich, where Einstein's father and his uncle Jakob founded Elektrotechnische Fabrik J. Einstein & Cie, a company that manufactured electrical equipment based on direct current.
+Albert Einstein was born in Ulm, in the Kingdom of Württemberg in the German Empire, on 14 March 1879.
+His parents, secular Ashkenazi Jews, were Hermann Einstein, a salesman and engineer, and Pauline Koch.
+In 1880, the family moved to Munich's borough of Ludwigsvorstadt-Isarvorstadt, where Einstein's father and his uncle Jakob founded Elektrotechnische Fabrik J. Einstein & Cie, a company that manufactured electrical equipment based on direct current.

+When he was very young, his parents worried that he had a learning disability because he was very slow to learn to talk.
+When he was five and sick in bed, his father brought him a compass.
+This sparked his lifelong fascination with electromagnetism.
+He realized that "Something deeply hidden had to be behind things."

-Albert attended a Catholic elementary school in Munich, from the age of five, for three years.
-At the age of eight, he was transferred to the Luitpold-Gymnasium (now known as the Albert-Einstein-Gymnasium), where he received advanced primary and secondary school education until he left the German Empire seven years later.
+Einstein attended St. Peter's Catholic elementary school in Munich from the age of five.
+When he was eight, he was transferred to the Luitpold Gymnasium, where he received advanced primary and then secondary school education.

-In 1894, Hermann and Jakob's company lost a bid to supply the city of Munich with electrical lighting because they lacked the capital to convert their equipment from the direct current (DC) standard to the more efficient alternating current (AC) standard.
-The loss forced the sale of the Munich factory.
-In search of business, the Einstein family moved to Italy, first to Milan and a few months later to Pavia.
-In Pavia, the Einsteins settled in Palazzo Cornazzani, a medieval building where, at different times, Ugo Foscolo, Contardo Ferrini and Ada Negri lived.
-When the family moved to Pavia, Einstein, then 15, stayed in Munich to finish his studies at the Luitpold Gymnasium.
-His father intended for him to pursue electrical engineering, but Einstein clashed with the authorities and resented the school's regimen and teaching method.
-He later wrote that the spirit of learning and creative thought was lost in strict rote learning.
-At the end of December 1894, he traveled to Italy to join his family in Pavia, convincing the school to let him go by using a doctor's note.
-During his time in Italy, he wrote a short essay with the title "On the Investigation of the State of the Ether in a Magnetic Field".
+In 1894, Hermann and Jakob's company tendered for a contract to install electric lighting in Munich, but without success—they lacked the capital that would have been required to update their technology from direct current to the more efficient, alternating current alternative.
+The failure of their bid forced them to sell their Munich factory and search for new opportunities elsewhere.
+The Einstein family moved to Italy, first to Milan and a few months later to Pavia, where they settled in Palazzo Cornazzani.
+Einstein, then fifteen, stayed behind in Munich in order to finish his schooling.
+His father wanted him to study electrical engineering, but he was a fractious pupil who found the Gymnasium's regimen and teaching methods far from congenial.
+He later wrote that the school's policy of strict rote learning was harmful to creativity.
+At the end of December 1894, a letter from a doctor persuaded the Luitpold's authorities to release him from its care, and he joined his family in Pavia.
+While in Italy as a teenager, he wrote an essay entitled "On the Investigation of the State of the Ether in a Magnetic Field".